ankitects/anki-manual/src/deck-options.md

 ## New Cards

+### Learning Steps
-**Learning Steps** controls the number of learning repetitions, and the delay between them.
+Controls the number of learning repetitions, and the delay between them.
 Please see the [learning](studying.md#learning) section for an overview of how the steps work.